River Conservation Society.

-Surveys previously conducted by the R.C.S. have included scientific biological surveys of Avon River pool systems such as Gwambygine Pool near York, research of the native turtle and native water rat populations and other aquatic fauna along the Avon River and hydrology surveys to monitor salinity and acidity levels on conservation reserves within the Avon Basin.
+Surveys previously conducted by the R.C.S. have included scientific biological surveys of Avon River pool systems such as Gwambygine Pool near York, research of the native turtle and native Rakali (water rat) populations and other aquatic fauna along the Avon River and hydrology surveys to monitor salinity and acidity levels on conservation reserves within the Avon Basin.
 Other surveys have included birds along the river foreshore and flora and fauna surveys of remnant bush reserves within the Shire of York.

-Present: The River Conservation Society is proactive in seeking funding for a continuing program of flora and fauna surveys and revegetation projects.
-Reserves cared for by the R.C.S. are currently being surveyed by members to ascertain their health and to decide what action needs to be taken to maintain high value reserves and to revive and restore the degraded ones.
+The River Conservation Society is proactive in seeking funding for a continuing program of flora and fauna surveys and revegetation projects.
+Nature Conservation Reserves cared for by the R.C.S. are currently being surveyed by members to ascertain their health and to decide what action needs to be taken to maintain high value reserves and to revive and restore the degraded ones.
 The R.C.S. is actively engaged with the local community to encourage interest, to educate, and to promote awareness of the threats faced by the Avon River and its riparian zones and remnant bushland reserves and roadsides.
-The R.C.S. also encourages a scientific understanding of the bioecology of riverine systems and will be active in encouraging relationships with Universities and established scientific groups.
+The R.C.S. also encourages a scientific understanding of the bioecology of riverine systems and is active in encouraging relationships with Government Departments, Universities and established scientific groups.

 The River Conservation Society sees all river systems and all remnant bushland as having high ecological value.
 These areas are important for the conservation of flora and fauna, to provide wildlife habitat and corridors and to protect natural landforms.